 Program of the tour

 Breakfast.
 Journey to the foot of the Karkaraly mountains (19 km, 30 min.).
 Half-day walking tour around the mountains, visiting Lake Shaitankol, as well as ascent to the top of the Obzornaya pick (also known as the Medved, 1343 metres above sea level), from where you can have a wonderful view of the whole of the mountain and forest oasis, including its highest point – the Karkaraly peak (also known as the Komsomolsky peak).
-The total ascent is about 250 meters.
+The total ascent is about 250 metres.
 Coming back to town, lunch.
 Excursion around the town and to the Museum of Local lore.
 Dinner.

 Breakfast.
 Journey from Karkaralinsk town to Kassym Amanzholov village (52 km, 1 hour).
 Visiting the 40 lakes district and abandoned gem mine (14 km, 30-min-long drive), followed by a 2-hour-long walking tour).
 Lunch.
 Half-day excursion to the Kyzylkenysh river valley (15 km, 40 min), where the so-called Kent palace (Buddhist temple of the Kazakh-Zhungar wars period) is situated, as well as the site of the ancient settlement Kent, dating back to the Bronze age.
 Way to the camp of archaeologists, who do the archaeological dig of the ancient settlement (6 km, 15 min).
 Dinner.